Kainantu: Kainantu Gold Mine

 Alluvial gold was discovered near Kainantu about 1930, by E. Ubank and N. Rowlands, who were the first Europeans in the area.
 Compared with the Wau-Bulolo Goldfields, where gold had just been discovered in the rich Edie Creek, the Kainantu Goldfields were neither very rich nor very extensive, and so never attracted large numbers of prospectors.
 By World War II the best patches of alluvial gold had been worked out, and the few lodes found had not proved economic.
 After the war the field provided a good living from both alluvial and lode mining for a small number of Europeans.

 Construction of the Kainantu Gold Mine began in March 2004 and commenced operations in March 2006.
-In 2004 Landowners threatened to close down Highlands Pacific's Kainantu gold mine.
+In 2004 landowners threatened to close down Highlands Pacific's Kainantu gold mine.

 Kainantu Gold Mine is an underground mine and the concentrate is trucked to Lae and shipped to Japan for processing.
 In January 2009 production was halted.
 The mine has been designed to produce in excess of 100,000 ounces of gold per year.
-In 2007 a decision was made by Highlands Pacific Ltd. to sell Kuinantu Gold mine and licences to Placer Dome Oceania, a subsidiary of Barrick Gold Corporation for a cash price of USD141.5 million.
+In 2007 a decision was made by Highlands Pacific Ltd. to sell Kainantu Gold mine and licences to Placer Dome Oceania, a subsidiary of Barrick Gold Corporation for a cash price of USD141.5 million.
 The mine was then sold to K92 Mining, a Canadian company, that has restarted the mine and is expanding the known resource (now about 4 million ounces) and yearly output (about 130,000 ounces).
 Both numbers are expected to be increased in the future.
 It is expected that by the end of 2022 mine production will be above 300,000 ounces per year.

 Eastern Highlands Cultural Centre and Museum

 The focus of the cultural centre is the pottery and it is for this that the centre has become best known.
-The clay for the pots is all acquired locally from different areas and until recently preparing the clay for use was a time consuming process, using only simple plaster beds.
+The clay for the pots is all acquired locally from different areas and until recently preparing the clay for use was a time-consuming process, using only simple plaster beds.
 In 1994 the centre invested in a variety of new equipment such as a mixer, filter press and pug mill which has reduced the preparation time from weeks to days.